zachmilan/UM-LED/README.md

 ## Development

-This repository contains the complete project: hardware design files, embedded firmware, and supporting documentation.
+This repository documents the ongoing development of UM-LED, including hardware design files, firmware, and supporting documentation.
-Files will be added incrementally as development progresses.
+Project materials will be added incrementally as designs are refined and milestones are reached.

-**Estimated completion date:** October 31, 2025.
+**Target completion date:** October 31, 2025.

 For the full design proposal, see [UM-LED Design Proposal (PDF)](docs/UM-LED%20Design%20Proposal.pdf).